-Would it surprise you that a country the size of California has over 800 languages?
+Would it surprise you that Papua New Guinea has over 800 languages?
 This small, relatively obscure nation, is home to unprecedented language diversity.
-Read on to see what country it is.
+Read on to find out more information about that.
 We’ll also discuss how this linguistic phenomenon came to be, as well as what it means for business owners, interpreters, and translators.

 Languages in Papua New Guinea